pigatron-industries/arduino_eurorack/docs/index.md

 This library is still in an alpha stage.
 Breaking changes could be made at any time.

-The following things are currently untested:
+The following things are currently untested and may or may not work ok:
 - Using the Arduino IDE (recommend using [PlatformIO](https://platformio.org/))
-- Only tested on the following Devices.
-These are all 3.3V logic level devices.
-Not tested on any 5V logic devices.
+- Not tested with 5V logic devices.

+The following devices have been tested and work, it is likely to work with other Teensy microcontrollers and other 3.3V logic level devices.
 - Teensy LC / 4.0 / 4.1
 - Electrosmith Daisy

 If you use with an untested configuration, then feel free to report problems and anything fixes you made, or let me know if it works ok!